floyddc/BTC-utilities/README.md

 # ₿ BTC Utilities 📝

 - ## 📈 ROI from ATH (python file)
-This script displays a chart showing the return of investments (ROI) for each BTC cycle.
-This allows you to compare the various cycles and understand where we are in the bear market.
+This script displays a chart showing the return of investments (ROI) for each BTC cycle, starting from the ATH and ending at the bottom.<br>
+This allows you to compare the various cycles and understand where we are in the **bear** market.
 ### ⚙️ Usage
 Open Terminal in the same folder of the file and type: _python3 '.\ROI from ATH.py'_, then enjoy the view!

+- ## 📈 ROI from Bottom (python file)
+This script displays a chart showing the return of investments (ROI) for each BTC cycle, starting from the bottom and ending at the ATH.<br>
+This allows you to compare the various cycles and understand where we are in the **bull** market.
+### ⚙️ Usage
+Open Terminal in the same folder of the file and type: _python3 '.\ROI from Bottom.py'_, then enjoy the view!

 - ## 📈 EMA Weekly (pine script)
 This script displays the moving averages 21, 50, 200, 300, 400 on the weekly timeframe.